Capitol security officials say information shared by feds ahead of Jan. 6 attack was inaccurate

 “A clear lack of accurate and complete intelligence across several federal agencies contributed to this event and not poor planning by the U.S. Capitol Police,” he said.

 Mr. Sund is one of several security officials who will be grilled by members of the Senate Homeland Security and Government Affairs and Senate Rules committees during the first major hearing on the Jan.
-6 attack on the capitol.
+6 attack on the Capitol.

 During his testimony, Mr. Sund told lawmakers that he relied on accurate information from federal agencies to establish security plans, but none of the intelligence shared by agencies was correct.